kahypar/mt-kahypar/README.md

 the coarser level.
 Additionally, we use a hypergraph clustering algorithm as preprocessing to restrict contractions to densly coupled regions of the hypergraph during the coarsening phase.

+The Mt-KaHyPar framework provides two hypergraph partitioners:

+- **Mt-KaHyPar Fast**: A scalable hypergraph partitioner that computes good partitions very fast
+- **Mt-KaHyPar Strong**: A scalable hypergraph partitioner that computes high-quality partitions

 Scalability of Mt-KaHyPar
 -----------
-To evaluate speedups of Mt-KaHyPar, we used a benchmark set consisting of 94 large hypergraphs (see [Benchmark Statistics][SetB]) derived from three different application domains (VLSI design, sparse matrices and SAT formulas).
-In the plot below, we summarize the speedups of Mt-KaHyPar with varying number of threads (p = {4,16,64}) and different number of blocks (k = {2,8,16,64}) for each algorithmic component.
-We represent the speedup of each instance as a point and the cumulative harmonic mean speedup over all instances with a single-threaded running time >= x seconds with a line.
+To evaluate speedups of Mt-KaHyPar, we used a benchmark set consisting of 94 large hypergraphs (see [Benchmark Statistics][SetB]).
+In the plot below, we summarize the speedups of Mt-KaHyPar Fast and Strong with varying number of threads (p = {4,16,64}) and different number of blocks (k = {2,8,16,64}).
+We represent
+the speedup of each instance as a point and the cumulative harmonic mean speedup over all instances with a single-threaded running time >= x seconds with a line.